Need to talk?

 Location & Hours

-I work in a shared counselling space on Main Street, Upper Hutt, alongside a registered counsellor and an educational psychologist.
-Sessions are by appointment only, on Mon-Thurs and Saturdays.
+I work from a shared counselling space on Main Street in Upper Hutt, alongside registered counsellors and an educational psychologist.
+Sessions are by appointment only, Monday to Thursday and Saturdays.

 Limitations of Service